Spruce Up Your Outdoor Living Space

 Snag extra seating in a pint-sized yard by installing a hanging chaise on your porch, deck, or patio.
-This lightweight lounger, comprising a canvas drop cloth supported by wooden dowels and natural rope, is perfect for basking in the sun—yet doubles as a swing for family fun.
+This lightweight lounger, made of a canvas drop cloth supported by wooden dowels and natural rope, is perfect for basking in the sun yet doubles as a swing for family fun.

-Make light work of illuminating outdoor spaces with these tin can lanterns, created by drilling a personalized pattern onto the faces of empty coffee cans.
-Coat the cans with primer and paint, and then place a tea light inside of each to illumine the night with color.
+Make light work of illuminating outdoor spaces with these tin can lanterns, created by drilling a pretty pattern onto the sides of empty coffee cans.
+Coat the cans with primer and paint, and then place a tea light inside of each to illuminate the night.

 Unused terra cotta pots offer an inexpensive way to heat a cold corner of the deck.
 Place lit scented candles in a glass bowl, covering them with an upturned plant pot.
 As the candle burns, the pot will diffuse heat into its surroundings, creating an ambiance as aromatic as it is warm.

 If an island getaway is beyond your budget, bring the Caribbean into your backyard by repainting your old patio furniture in tropical tints.
 Spray-paint furniture in vibrant oranges, complementing them with electric blues and calming yellows for side chairs and tables with flair.